EPCCed/eidf-docs/docs/safe-haven-services/safe-haven-access.md

    ![VM-VDI-connection-login](../images/access/vm-vdi-connection-login.png)
    *VM virtual desktop connection user account login screen*

 Once the project account credentials have been accepted, a remote dekstop similar to the one shown below is presented.
-The default VM environment in the TRE is Ubuntu 22.04 with the Xfce desktop.
+The default VM environment in the SHS is Ubuntu 22.04 with the Xfce desktop.

    ![VM-VDI-connection](../images/access/vm-vdi-connection.png)
    *VM virtual desktop*